SketchyMaze/guidebook/docs/custom-levels/index.md

 Doodads are objects you drag and drop into your level to add interactive elements such as enemies and buttons.
 Mousing over a doodad will tell you its name, and the pager buttons at the bottom can show more options.
+See the [list of built-in doodads](../doodads.md) for details on what each one does.

 Click and drag a doodad from the Doodads window onto your level to place it.

-When the **Doodad Tool** is active on the left toolbar, when you mouse over an existing doodad on your level, and orange box will appear around it.
+While the **Doodad Tool** is active on the left toolbar, when you mouse over an existing doodad on your level, and orange box will appear around it.
 You may click and drag to move this doodad somewhere else.
 Right-click it to remove it from your level.

-* Left click: move a doodad somewhere else on your level.
+* Left click: **move a doodad** somewhere else on your level.
-* Right click: remove the doodad from your level.
+* Right click: **removes the doodad** from your level.

 Doodads provide various useful features to your level: